-We spent a lot of time admiring the Krushuna Waterfalls and wandering through the park.
-In the end we had to choose between getting lunch and visiting a grotto.
-We went with the food, because we were starving!
+We spent a lot of time admiring the Krushuna Waterfalls and wandering through the park on our day trip from Bucharest.
+In the end, we had to choose between getting lunch and visiting a grotto.
+We went with the food because we were starving!

 Rediscovering Devetashka Cave near Lovech, Bulgaria

 Once we left the Krushuna Waterfalls, we headed to my favorite place in Bulgaria: the Devetashka Cave!
-I had already been to the Devetashka Cave, during my amazing road trip in the Balkans.
+I had already been to the Devetashka Cave, during my amazing Balkan road trip.
 I was left breathless the first time I stepped foot in it: it didn’t resemble any other cave that I had visited before.
 And this cave is actually why I booked this day trip from Bucharest: I really wanted Mathieu to get to see it, too.

-The Devetashka Cave is anything but small.
-It’s really tall, and the openings in its ceiling allow a lot of light inside, and encourage the vegetation to grow wild.
-The cave is also full of life, not just because it is the home of huge bat colonies, but also because it’s a nesting area for several birds species.
+This Lovech cave is anything but small.
+It’s very tall, and the openings in its ceiling allow a lot of light inside and encourage the vegetation to grow wild.
+Devetaki Cave is also full of life, not just because it is the home of huge bat colonies, but also because it’s a nesting area for several bird species.

-Mathieu really liked the visit here.
-Just like me, he felt as if it were a visit on a movie set, not in a place created by nature only.
+Mathieu enjoyed the visit here a lot.
+Just like me, he felt as if it were a visit to a movie set, not a place created by nature only.

-In the time we had left, we found the lovely Fe Coffee and Friends where we sipped on some great sangrias.
-We really appreciated that the fruits were on skewers inside the glasses, and we believe more establishments should be serving it like that.
+In the remaining time of our day trip from Bucharest, we found the lovely Fe Coffee and Friends where we sipped on some great sangrias.
+We truly appreciated that the fruits were on skewers inside the glasses, and we believe more establishments should be serving it like that.